FamilyTreesNet/szewczyk/README.md

 Katarzyna and Ignacy received their marriage license from a courthouse in Springfield, Massachusetts.

-While living in Massachusetts, Katarzyna was a housekeeper at a Catholic Church (where she and another housekeeper witnesses priests conducting inappropriate behavior with young women).
+While living in Massachusetts, Katarzyna was a housekeeper at a Catholic Church, where she and another housekeeper hid in a broom closet and witnessed priests coming in late and conducting inappropriate behavior with young women in the kitchen.
 Ignacy and Katarzyna spent a short time farming in Alabama before settling in Detroit, Michigan.
 Ignacy worked for the Michigan Central Rail Road, not the Père Marquette Railroad.
 Followed by Ford, then owned a Gulf Gas Station.

 Records from the Ellis Island website: